doppar/docs/3.x/doppar-notifier.md

 ```

 ## Reading Notifications
 You can easily retrieve, inspect, and update the read status of user notifications.
-Laravel provides convenient methods for accessing unread, read, or all notifications, as well as marking them accordingly.
+Doppar notifier provides convenient methods for accessing unread, read, or all notifications, as well as marking them accordingly.
 ### Retrieve User Notifications
 ```php
 // Get unread notifications